-The appearance of conjunctivitis, red swollen conjuntiva, can cause concern to patients or parents of infants suffering from this condition.
-Infectious conjunctivitis or pinkeye can be highly-contagious and spread quickly.
+The appearance of conjunctivitis, red swollen conjunctiva, can cause concern to patients or parents of infants suffering from this condition.
+Infectious conjunctivitis or pinkeye can be highly contagious and spread quickly.

 Despite its concerning appearance, however, conjunctivitis is a very common disease that can be cleared up in a relatively short amount of time and usually causes no long-term issues.

-Specialists in pediatric ophthatlmology are experts in diagnosing eye infections like conjunctivitis, or pinkeye.
+Specialists in pediatric ophthalmology are experts in diagnosing eye infections like conjunctivitis, or pinkeye.
 Often the infection is described in the part of the eye that is inflamed.
 Examples of eye infections include:

 - Conjunctivitis: Inflammation of the conjunctiva